DamianFekete/ideas/ansible.md

 To temporarily set it run ```sysctl -w net.ipv6.conf.all.disable_ipv6=1``` (no spaces).
 To check if IPv6 is disabled: ```ifconfig``` shouldn't show an IPv6 anymore (no restart needed).

+Unfortunately at restart an error will come up: ```sysctl: error: 'net.ipv6.conf.all.disable_ipv6' is an unknown key``` To solve this the ipv6 modules has to be loaded at the time sysctl is called.
+Do this by adding ```ipv6``` to /etc/modules

 ## VirtualBox, serial port, /var/log/messages
 Comment the (last) line in ```/etc/inittab```:
 ```